scharlau/historical_cities/README.md

 ## Maps
 This uses Leaflet for mapping https://leafletjs.com as it's lightweight and there are no licence issues to worry about as it's built on top of Open Street Map.
 This proven a pain using yarn and npm for install, and needed to move images to sit under javascript/stylesheets/images, which is not where I expected.
 Basics are there, but issue with map icons being called from leaflet CSS.

+Leaflet did not work with Webpacker.
+All leaflet files needed to be removed and the 'unpkg.com' solution used as mentioned in the 'quick start tutorial.
+While map tiles could be displayed, Webpacker added an extra few characters to the url so it ended up as .png%22 for the CSS icons.
+By using the online versions, it all works.

+You can change map provider via details at http://leaflet-extras.github.io/leaflet-providers/preview/

 #Version 1
 Everything goes into one table, which we can manipulate accordinly to show us interesting visualisations.